 Enough of the rhetorical questions and statements.
-Let’s briefly look at a few investment vehicles in the true fashion of Debunqed! so as not to confuse ourselves with the financial jargon – the main “off-putter” for people paying attention to investing in the first place.
+Let’s briefly look at a few investment vehicles in the true fashion of Debunqed.

-1. Savings (bank or building loan): the least risky and tends to suit the most patient of investors.
-Usually, someone who loves to watch paint dry.
-The only risk is using a non-government backed bank.
-The higher the amount invested the better the interest rate – so this benefits the already wealthy.
-Some savings accounts are even known to offer 0% or fractional decimal interest rates which are calculated nominally.
+Your only risk would be using a non-government backed bank for it.
+The higher the amount you invest, the better the interest rate you get.
+So this basically benefits the already wealthy.
+Some savings accounts are even known to offer you 0% or fractional decimal interest rates which are calculated nominally.

-So it begs the question – why even consider putting your money here?
-Well, utilizing this investment strategy helps with – other than the obvious emergency access to cash – a good credit score which comes in handy when applying for loans or obtaining financial backing to start a new venture for example.
+So it begs the question – why would you even consider putting your money in savings?
+Well, using this investment strategy helps with a good credit score.
+That comes in handy when you apply for loans or obtaining financial backing to start your new business.
 So they do have some use.